js-works/js-reactive/README.md

   [js-spec](https://github.com/js-works/js-spec) can be used.

-- js-react-utils does support default properties (which will not be supported by future versions of React out-of-the-box any longer)
+- js-react-utils does support default properties (which will not be supported by future versions of React for function components out of the box any longer)

-- Some helpful helper functions
+- Some additional helper functions

 ## Project status